ivorscott/saas-core/README.md

 ![cqrs architecture](cqrs.png)

 End users send requests to Applications.
 Applications write messages (commands or events) to the Messaging System in response to those requests.
-Services (Components) pick up those messages, perform their work, and write new messages to the Messaging System.
+Microservices pick up those messages, perform their work, and write new messages to the Messaging System.
 Aggregators observe all this activity and transform these messages into View Data that Applications use to send responses to users.

 ## Setup